 III.B.
 The program director must not appoint more fellows than approved by the Review Committee.
 (Core)

-- III.B.1.
-All complement increases must be approved by the Review Committee.
-(Core) - III.B.2.
-There must be a minimum of two fellows in the program at all times.
-(Core)
+III.B.1.
+All complement increases must be approved by the Review Committee. ^(Core)

+III.B.1.a) There must be a minimum of two fellows in the program at all times. ^(Core)

 III.C.
 Fellow Transfers